LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 * Sensor characterisation: Can the carefully selected sensors effectively measure a magnet?
 Specifically, this involves investigating the saturation of the sensors, the linearity of field strength concerning distance from the sensor, and, in a subsequent phase, exploring temperature dependence.

 * Homogeneity Measurement: Can the chosen sensors be adeptly utilized to measure the homogeneity of a Halbach ring-based B0 field within the stringent limit of less than *1000 (+ppm)*?
-The desired outcome is a measurement of less than *50* $\mu$T at *1000 (+ppm)*, with a specific focus on determining the sensors' viability for noise measurements.
+The desired outcome is a measurement of less than *50* $\mu$T at *1000 (+ppm)*, with a specific focus on determining the sensors viability for noise measurements.

 It is essential to emphasize that the intention is not to characterize the magnets; the sensors which might be used for characterisation are be analysed and evaluated.